clearroad/clearroad-api/guide/source/includes/_getting_started.md

 });
 ```

-The ClearRoad API is based on a synchronization process, which will effectively synchronize data from the API to a "local" storage.
+The ClearRoad API is based on a synchronization process, which will effectively synchronize data from the ClearRoad Platform to a "local" storage.
 This local storage can be on a local server, on the browser, or on a remote server.

-By default, the api will use `indexeddb` as local storage.
-If you want to change the storage (or if you are using node and you need to), please refer to [the ClearRoad reference](#constructor).
+By default, the API will use `indexeddb` as local storage.
+To use another storage please refer to [the API reference](#constructor).

 ## Step 4.
 Retrieve messages